Board of Trustees

 Chair of the Board of Trustees

-Steven has been a music adjudicator for 12 years; has sat on the Adjudicators Council and in 2017 was re-elected for his second term of office to the Board of Trustees.
+Steven has been a music adjudicator for 18 years; has sat on the Adjudicators Council and in 2020 was re-elected for his third term of office to the Board of Trustees.
 He is a busy professional; conducting, teaching and lecturing.
 He brings with him experience as a manager, knowledge of quality systems, business acumen and many years of leading change.

 He has successfully combined a career in education with his work as a conductor, musical director and adjudicator, working both in this country and in Europe and as far a field as Peru and Bahrain.

 Steven has conducted numerous concerts throughout this country but also in Germany, France, Italy and the Czech Republic and with a variety of Choirs, ensembles and orchestras, winds bands and brass bands.

 He studied piano, brass and voice and has worked in a variety of musical settings.
 He has worked alongside actors and dancers on many projects and is keen to support the work of the Federation to maximise opportunities for performance.
 He enjoys working with his colleagues on the Board and the wider community of volunteers that help to keep our Festivals vibrant.

 Having previously held the post of Director of External Relations at Barnsley College he has excellent communication skills and enjoys collaborative working.